 Sudoku is a game of logic and never requires guessing to achieve its completion.

-A Sudoku puzzle can start with groups without any allocated numbers in it.
+A Sudoku puzzle can start with groups without any allocated numbers in them.
 In this type of pattern, clues are normally clustered, which can lead the player to believe it will be easier to tackle the partially filled groups first.
 This is yet again one of the most common Sudoku mistakes made by beginners.
 Sudoku is just playing tricks with the mind.

 The task of filling an empty group can look daunting, but the player just needs to stop to think for a moment: if the clues are clustered around the empty group, it means it will be easier and more productive to cross the information between the rows and columns connected to it.